MyGamesDevelopmentAcc/MyBags/README.md

   * for equipment sets (with pretty icons ;) )
 * All items by default land in Unassigned category.

+## Move, resize, do not close
+I do not plan at this moment to add this functionality and it can be achieved via these two addons:
+* [BlizzMove](https://github.com/Kiatra/BlizzMove) - move and scale.
+Unfortunately it does not currently (at the moment of writing) remeber user defined scale and reset with each open.
+One of the reasons I am considering adding such functionality within this addon.
+* [NoAutoClose](https://github.com/NumyAddon/NoAutoClose) - prevents automatic close of frames when too many open at the same time.

 ## Design Decisions

 Below are the key decisions made during the development of this addon: